22 Houses of Justice

 22.3.3 Authority #3: The Preservation of Honor

 The third authority is the preservation of honor.
 From here, the House moves past refinement towards the protection of human dignity, the protection of a soul created noble.
-We take the authorities of propagation, which teaches what the Cause of God is, and the authorities of refining morals, which transforms the people who believe, and apply them towards social action.
+We take the authorities of propagation, which teach what the Cause of God is, and the authorities of refining morals, which transform the people who believe, and apply them towards social action.

 Preserving honor would be focused on taking steps and measures to protect the rights of all people, and to help heal those whose rights have been violated.

 Role #1 Trustees of the Merciful: The honor of a person is the trust, and the House of Justice is the trustee.
-Baha’u’llah’s instruction to consult on what benefits others as if they are consulting on what benefits each individual member is the foundation of this trusteeship.
-They witness the right of a person, without regarding whether the person is a believer of Baha’u’llah or not, and considers the best remedy.
+Bahá’u’lláh’s instruction to consult on what benefits others as if they are consulting on what benefits each individual member is the foundation of this trusteeship.
+They witness the right of a person, without regarding whether the person is a believer of Bahá’u’lláh or not, and consider the best remedy.

 Role #2 Representatives of God: The members of the House are the representatives of honor.
 They may choose to host or attend forums, media, and other public-facing outlets which emphasize the preservation of honor.
 The House may assist or sponsor those, whether or not they are believers, who are actively working to preserve honor and protect the rights of people.

 Role #4 Dawning places of His command: The House develops or sponsors educational, cultural, and civic programs designed to preserve the people’s honor.
-These would be tied to the teachings of the Bab and Baha’u’llah, inspiring the various levels of outreach and social action.
-Education, culture, and civic programs can be completely interlinked, as each inform the other.
-Imagine a culture where Baha’u’llah’s teachings about leading with good deeds and righteous acts starts to be integrated at every level of society, even in the political sphere.
+These would be tied to the teachings of the Báb and Bahá’u’lláh, inspiring the various levels of outreach and social action.
+Education, culture, and civic programs can be completely interlinked, as each informs the other.
+Imagine a culture where Bahá’u’lláh’s teachings about leading with good deeds and righteous acts start to be integrated at every level of society, even in the political sphere.
 While the members of the House of Justice do not have the authority at this stage to participate in roles of government, they can be the guiding lights of those who do.

-When the honor of the people are increasingly and sufficiently preserved, the people may decide to consult on granting the House of Justice the fourth authority.
+When the honor of the people is increasingly and sufficiently preserved, the people may decide to consult on granting the House of Justice the fourth authority.

 22.3.4 Authority #4: The Development of Cities

 Role #3 Shepherds of the sheep of God: By this stage, being shepherds has become increasingly complex.
 Pastoral care continues, ensuring urbanization and its inherent materialism does not erode the soul of the community.
 The House promotes neighborhood-level consultation and may support projects which alleviate the suffering of vulnerable people.
-The diversity of the city is navigated as pathways of unity.
+The diversity of the city is navigated as a set of pathways of unity.
 A city will have multiple voices and organizations working towards various causes and goals.
-The House of Justice can encourage their support, refinement, and utilize resources to fill-in any potential needs being under-served.
+The House of Justice can encourage their support, refinement, and utilize resources to fill in any potential needs that are underserved.
 All of this is to ensure all within the city have access to the resources and opportunities required to support their rights and responsibilities to each other.

 When the city’s institutions embody justice, when culture and commerce serve human welfare, and when the people see divine beauty reflected in their civic life, the community is ready for the fifth authority: governance itself.
 At that stage, the House of Justice becomes not only the moral compass but the axis of order for the land.